 Ans: – In pseudo-dynamization, unique identifiers are replaced with some generalized values.

-Ans: – Yes, the HIPPA privacy rule needs to be followed for medical data de-identification.
-The act regulates how medical records and other personally identifiable health information are protected at the national level.
+Ans: – Yes, the HIPAA privacy rule needs to be followed for medical data de-identification; additionally, the act regulates how medical records and other personally identifiable health information are protected at the national level.